 How far are we talking?
 It’s about an hour and a half by train from St Pancras.
 Or a two hour drive from central London.

 Anywhere good to eat and drink?
 Angela’s takes care of the shellfish, but for fish and chips it’s Peter’s Fish Factory (and the queues out the door agree).
-The Greedy Cow does some pretty hefty grilled cheese toasties, as well as number of other laid-back lunchy options.
+The Greedy Cow does some pretty hefty grilled cheese toasties, as well as number of other laid-back lunchy options, or on a sunny day, hit the Dive shack for tacos and margaritas.
 Batchelor’s serves sausage rolls and frangipane on formica tables – but unlike most hipster caffs, everything here is genuinely unchanged since the 1960s.
 For drinks, local favourite Fez is a micropub crammed to the rafters with eclectic bits of vintage decor, while Little Swift offers cocktails and sunsets over the sea.

 How far are we talking?
 40 mins by train (direct from Waterloo, or change at Slough for a faster journey), 45ish by car.